 No Handcarts, Trolleys, Rolling Luggage, or Oversized Strollers in the Exhibit Hall

 Please keep in mind that there will be no personal pages over the P.A. system.
 Set a time and place to meet with your family and friends and communicate with them via text or phone when necessary.
-There is also a message board available at Comic-Con in Lobby C, where you can post written messages.
+There is also a message board available in Lobby C where you can post written messages.

 No Pets Allowed

-No Stollers Allowed in the Programming Rooms
+No Strollers Allowed in the Programming Rooms

 By order of the fire marshal, strollers are not allowed in any of the programming rooms.
 Stroller parking is located in various areas in the San Diego Convention Center; see the maps in the Comic-Con Events Guide for exact locations.
 Stroller parking will be free of charge and provided on a first-come, first-served basis.
 Please note: Comic-Con will not provide security or check-in/check-out for the strollers.